 3.4.2 If a member feels compelled to disobey or openly reject the Chain of Command, that member should immediately withdraw, without prejudice.

-Provisions are available to remove members who discredit the militia.
+Provisions are available to remove members who discredit the CSMV.
 (See item 4.2)

 3.5 Command staff selection and duration of office.

 3.5.1 Leadership positions in individual units within the regiment are not permanent positions.
-All results of elections shall be filed with the Adjutant Committee to ensure recording of member votes.
+All results of elections shall be filed with the Adjutant Committee to ensure recording of member vote.

-3.5.3 All Units in the Regiment will develop and publish an SOP to determine the method of election.
+3.5.3 Units may develop and publish an SOP to determine the method of election, provided that those methods are voted on with 80% margin otherwise command committee will decide.

-3.5.5 Elections must be held a minimum of every 2 years to ensure confirmation of members' desires.
-When an elected leader leaves the militia or 75% of members desire new leaders after the 2yr minimum term, elections may be held on the following dates: On or near: 10 April, Officers and 10 October NCOs.
+3.5.5 Elections must be held a minimum of every 2 years to ensure confirmation of members desires.
+When an elected leader leaves the militia or 75% of members desire new leaders after the 2yr minimum term, elections may be held on the following dates: On or near: 10 April, Officers, and 10 October NCOs.
 In the event of departure between voting times, votes shall take place within 60 days after such event occurs.
+Members Elected shall hold the rank commensurate with the position as identified below (Exceptions noted below as well)

 1: Battalion Commander, (O4)